How to Determine Your Influencer and Affiliate Commission Rates

 Your profit margins are subject to many changing factors such as volume, overhead, and the economy in general.
-However, as you’re considering starting your affiliate program, it’s necessary to get some idea of what you have to work with.
-You want to set up a program that rewards affiliates but still makes you money, of course.
+However, as you’re considering starting your affiliate or influencer program, it’s necessary to get some idea of what you can offer your partners.
+You want to set up a program that rewards participants but still makes you money, of course.

 Start by outlining your operational costs.
-This involves considering all the costs involved in the day to day operation of your business.
+This involves calculating expenses involved in the day-to-day operation of your business.
 Think about:

-Once you’ve got a good idea of the operational costs of keeping your business running, you can calculate the amount you can afford to pay affiliates.
+Once you’ve got a good idea of the operational costs of keeping your business running, you can calculate the amount you can afford to pay.

-Another important factor is the customer’s life-time value (LTV).
-By calculating LTV of a new customer you can get a roundabout idea of what they mean to you in revenue.
+Another critical factor is the customer’s lifetime value (LTV).
+By calculating the LTV of a new customer, you can get a roundabout idea of what they mean to you in revenue.

-Customer LTV is an important metric in determining a limit on spending to acquire new customers.
+Customer LTV is an essential metric in determining a limit on spending to acquire new customers.
 Calculating customer LTV gets pretty complicated.
-However, at a basic level you’ll need to know:
+However, at a basic level, you’ll need to know:

-- Average Order Value (total yearly revenue divided by number of orders)
+- Average Order Value (total yearly revenue divided by the number of orders)

 - Frequency of Purchase (number of yearly orders divided by number of unique customers)